 Advanced or alternative OWTS provide additional removal of pollutants such as pathogens, organics, suspended solids, oil and grease, and nitrogen found in wastewater.
 Several of these treatment systems have been certified by the National Science Foundation as being able to achieve federal treatment standards for removal of biodegradable organics and total suspended solids.
 Some have also been certified to achieve at least a fifty percent removal rate for nitrogen.
 Subsurface drip dispersal systems are often used for dispersal of effluent from advanced or alternative OWTS.
 Subsurface drip dispersal systems are a pressure-dosed method of effluent dispersal capable of delivering small, precise volumes of wastewater effluent to the soil.
 The drip lines are normally flexible polyethylene tubes that are about one-half inch in diameter.
 The drip lines are typically installed in shallow trenches about 2 feet apart and buried 6-12 inches beneath the soil.
-Because of the unique construction of subsurface drip dispersal systems apply wastewater at the root zone of the soil, which allows for maximum uptake of nutrients in the treated wastewater by vegetation in the disposal area.
+Because of the unique construction of subsurface drip dispersal systems, they may cause less site disruption during installation, and are adaptable to irregularly shaped lots, or lots with other difficult site constraints.
+Subsurface drip dispersal systems apply wastewater at the root zone of the soil, which allows for maximum uptake of nutrients in the treated wastewater by vegetation in the disposal area.